-If you bought a house with your ex-spouse and agreed to split the mortgage payments, but he suddenly stops paying his share, it can put you in a difficult and stressful situation.
+If you bought a house with your spouse or ex-spouse and agreed to split the mortgage payments, but they suddenly stop paying their share, it can put you in a difficult and stressful situation.
 Let’s discuss the legal options available to deal with this issue.

-First and foremost, it's important to understand that if both of your names are on the loan and deed, you both have equal ownership of the property, regardless of who is paying for it.
-This means that your ex-spouse has the right to live in the house even if they are not paying their share of the mortgage.
+First and foremost, it’s important to understand that if both of your names are on the loan and deed, you both have equal ownership of the property, regardless of who is making the mortgage payments.
+This means that your spouse has the right to live in the house even if they are not paying their share of the mortgage.

-However, there are legal options you can pursue if your ex-spouse is not fulfilling their obligations.
+However, there are legal options you can pursue if your spouse is not fulfilling their obligations.
 One option is to take legal action against them for breaching the agreement you both made.
 This is known as a breach of contract claim.
-Your ex agreed to pay a certain amount of money towards the mortgage, and if they are not doing so, they are in breach of that contract.
-A breach of contract claim can lead to a court order requiring your ex to pay what they owe.
+Your ex agreed to pay a certain amount of money towards the mortgage loan, and if they are not doing so, they are in breach of that contract.
+A breach of contract claim can lead to a court order requiring them to pay what they owe for future and missed payments.

 Another legal option is to seek a court order that forces the sale of the property.
 This is known as a partition action.
 A partition action can be used when two or more people own a property together, and one or more of them want to sell their interest in the property.
 If your ex is not paying their share of the mortgage, and you want to sell the property, you can file a partition action to force the sale.
 The proceeds from the sale will be divided based on each owner’s interest in the property.